 Real estate licenses in the state of Florida are governed by the Florida Department of Business and Professional Regulation.
-Depending on the type of license you have or seek to obtain there are different prerequisites to obtaining the license.
-However, all real estate licenses require the completion of coursework, an examination and a background check.
+Depending on the type of license you have or seek to obtain, there are different prerequisites to obtaining the license.
+However, all real estate licenses require the completion of coursework, an examination, and a background check.

-Here at Keller, Melchiorre, and Walsh, we recognize that a DUI can directly impact your professional life in additional to your personal life.
+Here at Keller, Melchiorre & Walsh, we recognize that a DUI can directly impact your professional life in additional to your personal life.
 We strive to always obtain the best results for our clients in every case so that your financial ability to provide for your family is not affected.
 The ramifications of a DUI conviction do not need to be any more severe than they already are.

 Will you lose your real estate license if you get a DUI?

 It depends.
 There is a mandatory reporting requirement for criminal offenses if you have a real estate license.
-In other words, if you are convicted or plead to a DUI offense you will have to report it.
+In other words, if you are convicted or plead to a DUI offense, you will have to report it.
 There will be a further inquiry into your DUI case.
 If it is a first-time misdemeanor DUI, then you generally will not lose your license.
-However, the board will review each situation on a case by case basis.
+However, the board will review each situation on a case-by-case basis.
 If you have more than one DUI on your record, then your case will be scrutinized in more depth.
 The board will look at the factors of your case including the final disposition, the penalty, your truthfulness about the offense, etc.